Are you facing marriage or general life problems that make no sense?

 Last week it came together for me (yet again); the reason we struggle with “hard seasons” is that we believe God’s promise today means fulfillment tomorrow.
 Or at least, a place in the less arduous path.

 We fully expect to avoid difficulties and challenges because we did everything by the book or because God gave us a particular word concerning our future.

-It is not my (or your) victory parade that attracts weary people; it is my trouble.
+When marriage problems don’t make sense, it is not my (or your) victory parade that attracts weary people; it is my trouble.